Just as pre-cancer may be detected and removed before turning into

 Normal: below 140 mg/dLPrediabetes: 140-199 mg/dLDiabetes: 200 mg/dL or aboveHemoglobin A1c (HbA1c)

 — A blood test that does not require any fasting.
-The HbA1c is an indicator of your average blood sugar levels over the previous 3 months.
+The HbA1c is an indicator of your average blood sugar levels over the previous 2 to 3 months.
 Your results may be read as follows:

 Normal: below 5.7%Prediabetes: 5.7%-6.4%Diabetes: 6.5% or above